Media in Birmingham: Contemporary

 Birmingham has two main local newspapers—the Birmingham Post and the Birmingham Mail—as well as the Sunday Mercury, all owned by Reach plc (formerly Trinity Mirror).

 In 2018, the Birmingham Mail rebranded their online digital operations as BirminghamLive.

 Reach plc additionally own What's On Magazine Group, running since 1986 and currently producing six monthly regional entertainment titles, including What's On Birmingham and LGBT+ publication Midlands Zone.

 Reach plc is contracted to publish Forward (formerly Birmingham Voice), the Birmingham City Council's free newspaper distributed to homes, community centres and public buildings.
 Reach plc previously published the now defunct Birmingham News, a weekly freesheet distributed to homes in the suburbs.

 Birmingham has three mainstream digital-only news publishers; I Am Birmingham established in 2009, Birmingham Updates established in 2011, and BirminghamWorld established in 2021.
 I Am Birmingham is run as a non-profit news publication by independent professional journalists.
 Birmingham Updates is run as a commercial business enterprise by Updates Media.
-BirminghamWorld is run as one of many national titles by JPIMedia.
+BirminghamWorld is run as one of many national titles by National World.

 Several hyperlocal newspapers serve Birmingham, including the Birmingham Advertiser and the Sutton Coldfield Observer, which serves Sutton Coldfield and parts of Erdington.
 Independent news publisher Erdington Local additionally serves the Erdington area in both print and online format.

 Birmingham is the hub for various national ethnic media, including The Phoenix Newspaper, The Sikh Times, Desi Xpress, and The Asian Today.

 National entertainment news publisher Ikonz is based in Birmingham, one of few outside London.

 Birmingham culture and lifestyle publications include music magazine Bearded, Fused Magazine, Birmingham Living, Style Birmingham, SixtyNine Degrees, and Dluxe magazine.

 Radio

-Local radio stations include BBC WM, BBC Asian Network, Free Radio Birmingham and Greatest Hits West Midlands, 102.2 Capital FM Birmingham, Heart West Midlands, Absolute Radio, and Smooth Radio.
-The city has a community radio scene, with stations including Big City Radio, New Style Radio, Switch Radio, Scratch Radio, Raaj FM, and Unity FM.
+Local radio stations include BBC Radio WM, BBC Asian Network, Hits Radio Birmingham and Greatest Hits West Midlands, 102.2 Capital FM Birmingham, Heart West Midlands, Absolute Radio, and Smooth Radio.
+The city has a community radio scene, with stations including BRMB, New Style Radio, Switch Radio, Scratch Radio, Raaj FM, and Unity FM.
 With the rise of internet stations, Birmingham now also has independent radio stations like Brum Radio, serving local, independent and alternative music and arts which doesn't fit the commercial radio format.